×

 By Gregor Stuart Hunter

-SINGAPORE, Feb 10 (Reuters) – Asian stocks advanced for a second day in early trading on Tuesday, led by an extended rally in Tokyo’s benchmark after Japanese Prime Minister Sanae Takaichi’s decisive election victory over the weekend.
+SINGAPORE, Feb 10 (Reuters) – Global stocks advanced in Asian trade on Tuesday, led by an extended rally in Tokyo’s benchmark after Japanese Prime Minister Sanae Takaichi’s decisive election victory over the weekend.

-U.S. equity futures cooled off after a two-day rally, with S&P 500 e-mini futures down 0.1%, partially retracing gains on Wall Street overnight.
+U.S. equity futures cooled after a two-day rally, with S&P 500 e-mini futures down 0.1%, partially retracing gains on Wall Street overnight.
 On Monday, the S&P 500 rose 0.5% and the Nasdaq Composite gained 0.9% as technology stocks found their footing following last week’s AI-sparked selloff.

 “Overall, we actually are quite positive on the economic situation, although we see maybe some cracks,” said Kees Verbaas, Robeco’s global head of fundamental equity.

-“The investment programs of the large companies are increasing rather than decreasing… which typically is good for economic activity,” he added.
+“The investment programmes of the large companies are increasing rather than decreasing… which typically is good for economic activity,” he added.
 “A lot of the AI supply chain is only possible thanks to emerging markets.”

-The U.S. dollar index, which measures the greenback’s strength against a basket of six currencies, was trading steady near its lowest levels of the month at 96.97.
 The index logged its biggest one-day drop in two weeks on Monday, following a Bloomberg News report that Chinese regulators advised financial institutions to curb holdings of U.S. Treasury bonds due to concern over concentration risk and market volatility.

 Treasury Secretary Scott Bessent said on Monday that senior U.S. Treasury staff visited China last week “to strengthen channels of communication” between Washington and Beijing.

+Against the offshore yuan, the dollar was last down 0.1% at 6.9092 yuan.
 “Elevating the renminbi’s global role is moving up the policy agenda,” analysts from Alpine Macro wrote in a research note.
 “Beijing’s main goal is not to challenge the dollar’s dominance but to reduce vulnerability to it.”

-The yield on the U.S. 10-year Treasury bond edged up 0.2 basis point to 4.196%.
+The yield on the U.S. 10-year Treasury bond was last flat at 4.184%.

-In commodities markets, WTI crude was down 0.1% at $64.15 a barrel.
+In commodities markets, Brent crude was last flat at $69.06.

-Gold fell 0.9% to $5,018.59 per ounce, while silver slumped 2.7% to $81.13 per ounce.
+Gold fell 0.6% to $5,033.752 per ounce, while silver lost 1.9% at $81.75 per ounce.

-(Reporting by Gregor Stuart Hunter and Stella QiuEditing by Shri Navaratnam)
+(Reporting by Gregor Stuart Hunter and Stella Qiu; Editing by Shri Navaratnam and Sam Holmes)